brucou/cycle-state-machine-demo/README.md

 ![wireframes](public/assets/images/graphs/application%20process.png)

+In addition, the following rules must hold :

+- it should be possible for the user to interrupt at any time its application and continue it later from where it stopped
+- user-generated data must be validated

 # First iteration
 ## Modelizing the user flow with an extended state machine
 On the first iteration, the provided wireframes are refined into a workable state machine, which